What Is a Base Case Evaluation?

-Using this adjusted base-case scenario, the analyst can run a more dependable scenario analysis to identify important drivers and outcomes.
-For instance, the analyst may find that there will be low foot traffic until a vaccine is released, no matter what else happens.
+Using this adjusted base-case scenario, the analyst can run a more dependable base case analysis to identify and report on important drivers and outcomes.
+For instance, the analyst may find that there will be low foot traffic as vaccinations are rolled out, no matter what else happens.

 Just a year ago, our business owner was considering expanding his shop to accommodate board games.
 Of course, there’s a threshold profit margin that, if reached, could make the expansion possible.
 Yet with a huge drop in profits all but certain, he’ll likely have to hold off.

 Thanks to the realistic expectations established with the base case, the business owner can go into the holiday season with a focus on reducing costs.